-12. GROUP REGISTRATION
+GROUP REGISTRATION

-Group registration is a facility that allows two or more related companies to register as a group for GST purposes.
-The pre-requisite conditions for group registration are:

-- i. each company must be making wholly taxable supplies.
-However, where a company is making incidental exempt supplies, the company is also allowed to be a member of the group (Please refer to GST General Guide for details on incidental exempt supplies); - ii. each company must be GST registered individually before they register as a group; - iii. company holding more than 50% of the issued share capital is considered as having controlling power over the other companies; and - iv. all members of the group shall be jointly and severally responsible for the payment of tax.
+- 45. Group registration is a facility that allows two or more related companies to register as a group for GST purposes.
+The pre-requisite conditions for group registration are: - (a) each company must be making wholly taxable supplies.
+However, where a company is making incidental exempt supplies, the company is also allowed to be a member of the group (Please refer to GST General Guide for details on incidental exempt supplies); - (b) each company must be GST registered individually before they register as a group; - (c) company holding more than 50% of the issued share capital is considered as having controlling power over the other companies; and - (d) all members of the group shall be jointly and severally responsible for the payment of tax. - 46.
+For the purposes of group registration, a company is considered to have control over another company either directly or indirectly through subsidiaries by holding more than 50% of the issued share capital of the other company.